 - Bachelors and Master's degree, either of which must be in nursing from an accredited program.

 - Graduate level courses required in: statistics, nursing research, health policy and nursing theory.

-A personal statement that describes an area of interest, states clear career goals, and provides evidence of potential for scholarship.
+- A personal statement that describes an area of research interest, states how a doctoral education aligns with your career goals, and provides evidence of potential for scholarship.

-Transcripts must be submitted from each college or university attended even if you did not complete a degree or did not enroll in courses in your current field.
+- Transcripts of courses taken must be submitted from each college or university attended.
 Applicants are required to upload scanned/electronic copies of all their transcripts to the online application.
 All international documents that are not issued in English must also be accompanied by certified English translations.
-If an applicant is offered admissions and decides to attend the Graduate Center, he or she will be required to provide unopened, official hard copies of all transcripts which will be compared to the unofficial uploads.
+If an applicant is offered admission and decides to attend the Graduate Center, he or she will be required to provide unopened, official hard copies of all transcripts which will be compared to the unofficial uploads.
 In the event of discrepancies or false reporting of any information, the Graduate Center reserves the right to change/withdraw its offer of admission to the applicant.

-It is required that applicants who have not studied and earned a degree in the USA, United Kingdom, Canada, New Zealand, or Australia must take the Test of English as a Foreign Language (TOEFL).
+- It is requires that applicants who have not studied and earned a degree in the USA, United Kingdom, Canada, New Zealand, or Australia must take the Test of English as a Foreign Language (TOEFL).

 - Cumulative Master's GPA of 3.0 or higher (on a scale of 4.0 scale)

 - GRE Scores *Required* (no more that 5 years old)